rberenguel/hed/README.md

 3. Press **`Ctrl+H`** to launch the HED palette.
 4. Enter standard `ed` commands, a highlight command (`/regex/H`), or a selection command (`/regex/S`).
 5. When finished, type `w` and press `Enter` to save your changes and close the editor.

+## Configuration

+Right-click the HED extension icon and select **Options** to access:

+### URL Prefix Note Grouping

+Share notes across multiple pages that start with the same URL prefix.
+This is useful for single-page applications with client-side routing.

+**Examples:**

+- `https://mail.google.com/chat/` keeps the same note across all Google Chat conversations
+- `https://github.com/user/repo` shares notes across all pages in a repository
+- `https://example.com/docs/` groups all documentation pages together

+Simply add your desired URL prefixes in the options page, one per line.

+### Note Management

+View and manage all your saved notes in a sortable table:

+- **Sort by URL, creation date, or last edited** by clicking column headers
+- **Preview note content** to see the first 50 characters of each note
+- **Quick navigation** by clicking any URL to open that page in a new tab
+- **Delete notes** to remove unwanted notes with a single click